In remembrance: Notable local deaths of 2019 in Aiken County

-Death claimed several of those who left a lasting impact on Aiken County and beyond in 2019, including local educators, historic preservationists and longtime civil servants.
+Death claimed several of those who left a lasting impact on Aiken County and beyond in 2019, including local educators, historic preservationists and a longtime military man whose service stretched from World War II through Korea and into Vietnam.

-This roundup includes only some of the notable local deaths this year.
+Included in this roundup are only some of the notable local deaths this year.

 J. Carrol Busbee